nschlimm/EasyKey.shellmenu/README.md

 4. To start the menu run `bash example.sh` in your terminal (or rename as you wish)
 5. Optionally store the run command on a function key for easy access

-Or look into [EasyKey.git](https://github.com/nschlimm/EasyKey.shellmenu/tree/main/EasyKey.git) `git.sh` oder [EasyKey.kubectl](https://github.com/nschlimm/EasyKey.shellmenu/tree/main/EasyKey.kubectl) `kubectl.sh`.
+You can also look into [EasyKey.git](https://github.com/nschlimm/EasyKey.shellmenu/tree/main/EasyKey.git) `git.sh` or [EasyKey.kubectl](https://github.com/nschlimm/EasyKey.shellmenu/tree/main/EasyKey.kubectl) `kubectl.sh`.
 Two utilities based on EasyKey.shellmenu that I use in my daily work.

 # Syntax